 What if you could create an apron from just five fat quarters where there would be virtually no wasted fabric?
 The scraps from this garden party apron could fit in a garden party teacup.

 A number of colors and textures come together in this pretty apron, but each item is balanced – so they can all shine rather than one thing hogging center stage.
 Both the neck and waist ties are fully adjustable.

 Close your eyes and imagine your mom, your grandma, maybe a favorite next door neighbor.
-The woman who was always wearing an apron as she bustled through her household chores.
+The woman who was always wearing an apron as she bustled through her spring chores.
 This pretty apron is designed on that memory.